-(i) For the first year of service, employees shall be entitled to 16 days allocated in the following way.
-After 2 weeks continuous service, employees shall be entitled to sick/domestic leave of 4 working days.
-After 3 months and each successive 3 month period up to the end of the first year of service, a further 4 days will be allocated.
-For each successive year, employees will be entitled to 16 days per year.
-Part-time employees shall be entitled to sick/domestic leave of days worked per week to a minimum of five (5) working days.
+(i) For the first year of service, employees shall be entitled to 20 days allocated in the following way.
+After 2 weeks continuous service, employees shall be entitled to sick/domestic leave of 5 working days.
+After 3 months and each successive 3 month period up to the end of the first year of service, a further 5 days will be allocated.
+For each successive year, employees will be entitled to 20 days per year.
+Part-time employees shall be entitled to sick/domestic leave calculated on a pro-rata basis according to the number of days worked per week to a minimum of ten (10) working days.

-Period of service Additional days for each period of service After two weeks continuous service and up to 4 days three months - over three months and up to six months 4 days over six months and up to nine months 4 days over nine months and up to one year 4 days
+Period of service Additional days for each period of service After two weeks continuous service and up to three months 5 days over three months and up to six months 5 days over six months and up to nine months 5 days over nine months and up to one year 5 days

-- (ii) Sick/domestic leave shall accumulate up to 30 days - (iii) When an employee is sick on a statutory holiday this day shall not be deducted from their sick leave entitlement. - (iv) If the period of absence on sick/domestic leave exceeds three days, the employee may be required to produce a medical certificate signed by a medical practitioner. - (v) Sick/domestic leave includes attendance at doctor, dentist and hospital appointments.
+- (ii) Sick/domestic leave shall accumulate up to 40 days - (iii) When an employee is sick on a statutory holiday this day shall not be deducted from their sick leave entitlement. - (iv) If the period of absence on sick/domestic leave exceeds three days, the employee may be required to produce a medical certificate signed by a medical practitioner. - (v) Sick/domestic leave includes attendance at doctor, dentist and hospital appointments.
 These appointments should take place in the employee's non contact time.